'Road users are advised to exercise caution when travelling, particularly when driving on untreated roads'

 and on Freeview 262 or Freely 565

+Road users are reminded a Met Office yellow warning for snow and ice for Northern Ireland remains in place on Tuesday (November 19).

+In an update, Trafficwatch NI stated: “Temperatures were forecast to fall below freezing and there is a risk of ice and snow on roads.
+A Met Office yellow warning of snow and ice for Northern Ireland remains is in place valid to 10.00 on Tuesday 19 November 2024.
-Gritting of roads on the scheduled network considered to be at risk of frost is planned for Northern Ireland on Sunday (November 17) evening.

-“Road users are advised to exercise caution when travelling, particularly when driving on untreated roads,” says Trafficwatch NI.
+"Further salting of roads on the scheduled network at risk has been undertaken overnight, road users are advised to exercise caution when travelling, particularly when driving on untreated roads.”

 Comment Guidelines